Why a video light matters?

 CRI is the abbreviation of Color Rendering Index.
 It is a measurement of how realistic the colors look under artificial lighting in photography.
 It represents the capability of a fixture to reproduce the true colors of the object it lightens.
 On a scale of 0 to 100, the higher the color rendering index is, the more natural the brightness is.
 Generally, fixtures with more than 90 CRI can perform luminous effect close to the one of natural lighting.
 Fixture with 95+ CRI is preferred in professional video production.

 Want to know more about CRI?
 Please see What's CRI meaning?
 Color rendering index explained

 It is a significant feature to concern about since the noise may influence the video recording.
 High-power luminaires usually generate a lot of heat so that many of them are equipped with a cooling fan.
 The operation of the cooling fan may contribute to noise.
 Therefore, choosing a luminous equipment with low noise is crucial.

 The power solution of a luminaire in video determines the application versatility of it.
 For those who need to shoot outside for a long time, portable lights with large battery capacity are preferred.

 Size and weight also matter because it determines the portability of the fixture for video recording.
 For vloggers and common users, pocket light which features great portability is a good option in daily video recording.
 It is so lightweight that it can be carried around effortlessly.
-For more information about this portable fixture, see COLBOR PL Series.
+For more information about this portable light for video shooting, see COLBOR PL Series.

 The features mentioned above are not equally important.
 Knowing the basics of fixtures and your core needs make it easier to select the best lighting for video.